lhovon/how2sde/README.md

 A similar programming language is C# by Microsoft, it's also object-oriented, statically typed, also targets a virtual machine (the .NET runtime) which also has supports other languages like F#.
 It's used a lot in Europe apparently, as well as to code in Unity and it is well loved by it's users.

+Need to know:
+- Inheritance and Composition - bread and butter of OOP
+- Dependency Injection (conceptually)

 ### Setting up a Java dev environment

 The best IDE for Java is [Jetbrains IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
 If you still have access to a university email, you can get the Ultimate version for free ,else get the Community edition.
 Then you will need a Java SDK (Software Development Kit), you most likely already have one on your machine, otherwise I believe you can download some directly from IntelliJ.
 If not, you can find some links [here](https://www.jetbrains.com/help/idea/sdk.html#jdk).
-The JDK comes with the JRE (Java Runtime Environment - which is the JVM as far as I understand it) and a Java compiler (`javac`).
+The JDK comes with the JRE (Java Runtime Environment - which is the JVM as far as I understand it) and a Java compiler (`javac`). \

+You can code Java on Windows with no problem - see the portability difference between needing a separate OS to setup a C coding environement.

+### Git

+Git is a version control system (VCS), if you don't already have it on your machine download it here (git bash for windows): https://git-scm.com/downloads
+You don't need to understand it much more than `git clone`, `git checkout -b new-branch`, `git branch -a`, `git add .`, `git restore .`, `git commit -m "my commit message`, `git push`, `git pull`, `git pull --rebase`, what `.gitignore` is.

+Create a new repository on github and follow instructions to be able to push your code!
+(You will need to setup ssh keys or a github token to be able to push code nowadays I believe - an opportunity to learn about `ssh-keygen`!)

 ### Learning Java